EEHarbor/Manifest/readme.md

 Move the `.env.example` file to `system/expressionengine/.env` and customize the configuration values (and feel free to add more!)

-You can now access these configuration values in any of the ExpressionEngine config files using the native php `getenv($key)` function or `Manifest::get($key, $fallback_value)`
+You can now access these configuration values in any of the ExpressionEngine config files using the native php `getenv($key)` function or `Manifest::get($key, $fallback_value)`.
+The latter option requires you to load the Manifest class into your config file as demonstrated in the included config.sample.php and database.sample.php files.

 ### Examples

-Included in this repository are sample files for `config.php` and `database.php` which are using the values supplied in our example `.env` file.
+Included in this repository are example files for `config.php` and `database.php` which are using the values supplied in our example `.env` file.

 You don't have to use them, but we thought they would be helpful guidelines and a viable quick start option if you like our config setup.